Shea Tierney

-Shea Tierney (born October 19, 1986) is an American football coach who is the quarterbacks coach for the New York Giants of the National Football League.
-Shea was hired by the Buffalo Bills in 2018 as an offensive assistant and was promoted to assistant QBs coach in 2020.
+Shea Tierney (born October 19, 1986) is an American football coach who is the quarterbacks coach for the New York Giants of the National Football League (NFL).
+Shea was hired by the Buffalo Bills in 2018 as an offensive assistant and was promoted to assistant quarterbacks coach in 2020.
 Previously, Tierney spent three seasons with the Philadelphia Eagles as an analyst and coaching intern.
 He also worked for Alabama as an offensive analyst.

 Coaching career

 N.C.
 State

 Beginning in 2011, Tierney spent three seasons with the NC State Wolfpack as an offensive graduate assistant.

 Philadelphia Eagles

 In 2013, Tierney was hired by the Philadelphia Eagles as an analyst and coaching intern.
 He spent 3 seasons with the team.

 Alabama

 In 2016, Tierney acted as an offensive analyst under Coach Nick Saban and current New York Giants head coach Brian Daboll.
 Tierney assisted in leading the 2016 team to a 14–1 season, ending in an SEC Championship.
 He worked closely with Mike Locksley, former wide-receivers coach and current head coach at Maryland.